utk-patil/data-structure-cpp/README.md

 ---

+### Searching and Hashing
+Searching involves finding an element, while hashing enables quick data access using keys.

+1. Sequencial or Linear search in an array. [🔗](SearchingHashing/linear_search.cpp)
+2. Sentinel sequencial search in an array. [🔗](SearchingHashing/sentinel_linear_search.cpp)

+---

 ## How to Use This Repository
 1. Clone this repository.
 2. Navigate to the folder of the topic you are interested in.